Ella-e/Ella-e.github.io/_pages/about.md

 ## INTERNSHIP & WORK EXPERIENCE
 * Research Intern, Agency For Science and Technology, CFAR, Singapore May 2024 - Aug 2024
-  * Explored diffusion-based dataset distillation methods.
+  * Reproduced a diffusion-based dataset distillation baseline MinimaxDiffusion.
-  * Investigated the impact of mixing real and synthesized images on model performance.
+  * Authored and deployed code for experimenting effect of mixing original and synthesized images.

 * AI Intern, Tencent, Beijing, China Feb 2022 - Jun 2022
   * Proposed and implemented a solution to reduce false positive rates in Tencent Video AI-based Black/Blurred screen detection network; improved model's recall and accuracy by about 5% after deployment online.